Mobile-Telematics/LoginAuthFramework-iOS/README.md

 Save the received keys in your App - this is the main user data.

-## How to use - Refresh JWT
+### Refresh JWT

-When you request individual statistics or scorings for user in our UserService API, you can get an `Unauthorized 401` response.
+Each `JWTtoken` has a limmited lifetime and in a certain period of time it is expired.
+As a result, when you call our API using invalid `JWTtoken` you will receive an Error `Unauthorized 401`.
-Error 401 indicates that the user's token has expired.
-In this case, the first step is to update the jwToken.
+**Error 401** indicates that the user's `JWTtoken` has been expired.
+If so, as the first step, you have to update the `JWToken`.

-To update the jwToken, you need to pass the previously saved "old" `jwToken` & `refreshToken` in the method below.
+To update the `JWTtoken`, you are required to provide the latest `JWTtoken` & `refreshToken` to the method below.

     [[LoginAuthCore sharedManager] refreshJWTokenForUserWith:@"jwToken"
                                                 refreshToken:@"refreshToken"